-Largely abandoned during the cold, icy winter months, the Accursed Mountains, better known as the Albanian Alps, come alive during the summer months.
-It is then that domestic and foreign tourists flock to northern Albania to experience its soaring, craggy peaks; dense mountain forests; and rushing rivers for themselves.
+Largely abandoned during the cold, icy winter months, the Accursed but stunning mountain scenery, better known as the Albanian Alps, come alive during the summer months.
+It is then that domestic and foreign tourists flock to northern Albania to experience its soaring, craggy peaks; dense mountain forests; and rushing crystal clear rivers for themselves.

-The region, best known for its popular hiking trail connecting Valbona to the small village of Theth, is like a scene out of a storybook.
+The region, best known for its popular and well marked hiking trail connecting Valbona to the small traditional village located in Theth, is like a scene out of a storybook.
 The stunning mountain vistas would not look out of place in the heart of the Swiss Alps.
 Pockmarked with rivers, lakes, and waterfalls, there are new gems to discover around every turn.
 The scenery is bolstered by the friendliness of the locals, who are remarkably hospitable and welcoming to foreigners.

 Albania may now be best known for the warm, sun-drenched beaches in its southern reaches, but the opportunity to explore its northern extremes shouldn’t be missed either.
 It’s a true alpine paradise, largely untouched with the exception of a handful of rustic settlements.
 I adored every moment I spent there and I’m sure you will, too.
 But before we jump into the top things to see and do in Valbona, Albania, let’s talk about how to get there!